OniDaito/S9Lab/_posts/2011-09-16-Running-with-nginx.markdown

 ---
 layout: post
 title: Running with Nginx
+tags: server
+introtext: So I've decided to play with Nginx on my server, leaving Apache behind.
+I must admit, I've had a lot of fun with it.
+It appears to be a good front end for funneling web requests to other services.
+strapline: Sorting out my webserver with some lovely nginx.
 ---

 So I've decided to play with [Nginx](http://wiki.nginx.org/) on my server, leaving Apache behind.
 I must admit, I've had a lot of fun with it.
 It appears to be a good front end for funneling web requests to other services.
 At the moment, I have various things running on my server such as: